 What eye diseases affect people with diabetes?

-Diabetes is a metabolic ailment that ultimately affects the blood vessels that bring oxygen to all body tissues.
+Diabetes is a metabolic ailment that affects the blood vessels that bring oxygen to all body tissues.
 The most affected organs are usually the kidneys and eyes.
 80% of diabetics develop one of the following eye diseases 10 years after being diagnosed:

 • Diabetic retinopathy